 Nieuw Monnikenhuize, Residential development in Arnhem, Netherlands

-The site was formerly home to a football stadium that housed SBV Vitesse from 1950 to 1997.
-After demolition, the land was redeveloped into a residential neighborhood between 1997 and 2000.
+Before the housing was built, the site held a football stadium used by SBV Vitesse from 1950 to 1997.
+Once the stadium was torn down, the land was turned into a residential neighborhood between 1997 and 2000.

 The architects who worked on this development drew on Dutch design principles to create spaces where residents naturally gather and spend time together.
 The way green areas are distributed between homes shapes daily life and creates informal meeting points throughout the neighborhood.